Surface concentration of transmission eigenfunctions: Integral formulation and layer-potential operators

-Next, by using the Fourier transform \eqref{eq:ff1} with respect to $\mathfrak{q}:=\kappa\delta\omega=h^{-1}\delta \omega$, together with the use of the results derived in \eqref{eq:ddd1}--\eqref{eq:ddd2}, one can obtain by direct though tedious calculations the following principal symbols around $x=y$ in the geodesic normal coordinate (here, we also refer to \cite{weyl2,weyl1,ACL1,ACL2} for related results in the literature), when $d\neq 4, 6$:
+{ Next, we shall make frequent use of the Fourier transform \eqref{eq:ff1} with respect to $\mathfrak{q}:=\kappa\delta\omega=h^{-1}\delta \omega$.
+For clarity, we shall always write $\mathcal{F}_{\mathfrak{q}}$ to signify the Fourier transform in such a case.} Then using the results derived in \eqref{eq:ddd1}--\eqref{eq:ddd4}, one can obtain by direct though tedious calculations the following principal symbols around $x=y$ in the geodesic normal coordinate ({ here, we also refer to \cite{weyl2,weyl1,ACL1,ACL2} for related results in the literature and Example 1 in what follows for a concrete example}), when $d>2$: {